tdaff/fapswitch/doc/userguide.rst

   all the symmetry operations are provided.
 * If no connectivity information is provided in the CIF, use the `openbabel` connectivity option and the structure will be passed to openbabel for bond and atom type perception.
+If you have a periodic system you will need to use a periodic version of openbabel.
 Always check that the final bonding and types make sense!
-* (Optional) Add bonding information to the cif:
+* (*Preferred*) Add bonding information to the cif:

   * CIFs exported from Materials Studio with the correct bonding will have the bonding in the correct format for fapswitch.